By: Carolyn Corsano Wong

-STAGE RIGHT of Texas, resident theatre company at the historic Crighton Theatre in downtown Conroe, named one of the Top 10 Theatres in the state to see live theatre performance, is proud to announce their 12th season.
+STAGE RIGHT of Texas, resident theatre company at the historic Crighton Theatre in downtown Conroe, named one of the Top 10 Theatres in the state to see live theatre performance, is currently selling tickets for their 12th season.
 Named ‘A Season of Possibilities,’ all six productions have a theme of hope and the idea that anything is possible.
-We’ve also made some significant changes to our production schedule that makes attendance more ‘possible’ for those seeking matinee performances.
+Some significant changes to the production schedule have been made that make attendance more ‘possible’ for those seeking matinee performances.
 We are adding a Sunday matinee to ALL of our play productions.
 Previously we only had a matinee on the 2nd and 3rd Sundays of a production run for plays but in our Season of Possibilities we are adding the first Sunday matinee to all plays.
 Additionally, we are adding a Saturday matinee to all productions on the 3rd weekend.
 So, all six productions will now have a total of 10 performances; 3 weekends of Fridays and Saturdays at 8 pm and Sundays at 2 pm and a Saturday matinee at 2 pm on the last weekend.
 It is our goal to provide our more ‘seasoned’ citizens that like to attend our shows during daylight hours more possibilities!
 Below is our season lineup:

 The Wild Women of Winedale